jnicholson-wcgs/L6-Stacks/README.md

 peek() - non-destructive look at top of the stack print() - debug routine to print out the current state of the stack

+Ensure you test stack underflow and overflow (using a small stack array!)

 **Task Two**

 Implement a simple stack based calculator which: